rdeioris/glTFRuntime/README.md

 Buy it from the Marketplace to support the development: https://www.unrealengine.com/marketplace/en-US/product/gltfruntime or become a patron: https://www.patreon.com/rdeioris

 View the official docs at https://github.com/rdeioris/glTFRuntime-docs/blob/master/README.md

+And please read this before packaging your project! https://github.com/rdeioris/gltfruntime-docs#notes-when-packaging-a-game